Rubberverse/qor-chyrp/README.md

 Experimental rootless containers running specific per-service configurations, utilizing Nginx and PHP-FPM.
 Intended for specific php-focused projects.

-Every image makes use of `tini` and runs both Nginx and php-fpm as rootless user, while encompassing special configuration files to make them plug-n-play when moving from bare-metal deployment.
+Every image makes use of `tini` and runs both Nginx that and php-fpm as rootless user, while encompassing special configuration files to make them plug-n-play when moving from bare-metal deployment.

 It's as simple as building the image from the Dockerfile and then running it.

-## 🛑 Prerequisites

-- You must have already used the project
-- It means you must have already correctly set-up database for the project you wish to containerize instead
-- It also means you have the bare-metal web/php files at hand as you will need to mount them inside the container, they don't come bundled with core projects they're supposed to serve as some of them don't support such approach

 ## 🐳 General Dockerfile Configuration